Miguel Vargas Player Props: Dodgers vs. Phillies

 Miguel Vargas At The Plate

-- Vargas is hitting .231 with 14 doubles, three triples, six home runs and 30 walks.
+- Vargas has 14 doubles, three triples, six home runs and 30 walks while hitting .230.

+- Vargas has reached base via a hit in 34 games this year (of 60 played), and had multiple hits in nine of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.